Fusamamu/MugCup_BlockBuilder/README.md

 #### Created by Sukum Duangpattra [MUGCUP], using Unity [version 2020.3.22.f1]

 ## Bugs
-- [ ] Some node positions are occupied without Mesh presents.
-Expect occurs after update meshes function called.
+- [ ] Hit normal not detect properly against FBX objects.
+Need to find other ways to deal with face checking.

 ## Introduction